 Every patient and every cancer responds differently to anticancer therapy.
 Our mission is to provide treating oncologists the tools to make the best possible treatment choice for patients to reduce side-effects from potentially ineffective therapy and improve outcome.

 Cell lines do not fully recapitulate the in vivo milieu for individual cells, and many drug candidates fall short of expectations generated by results in preclinical cell line models when reaching human trials.
 That's why we set out to bridge the translational gap.
 By testing your anticancer and immune-oncology compounds in real patient samples, we can help understand how drugs will likely perform in real patients or which indication or patient groups to focus on.
 By comparing ex vivo drug response patterns to sequencing data, we can help you identify biomarker candidates for patient selection even before entering the first clinical study.

 We closely work with oncologists and understand that treating cancer patients is extremely challenging.
 It requires careful integration of clinical guidelines, latest scientific research, diagnostic data and the individual situation of a patient.
 Our mission is to provide you with high performance tools that generate insight into the likely drug response of a patient that go beyond existing risk classification and genetic prediction systems to help you make the best possible treatment decisions.

 We are in the process of developing fully certified in vitro diagnostic tests for the personalized treatment of cancer patients.
-We aim to bring first tests to market by 2020 in the EU.
 Already now, however, we invite you to join our groundbreaking research effort and can provide you access to our Pharmacoscopy screening platform for research use only.
 Please contact us for details.